Certified Nursing Assistant Cover Letter Examples That Get Interviews in 2026

 Dear [Hiring Manager’s Name],

 My daily responsibilities include assisting with ADLs, monitoring vital signs, repositioning immobile patients to prevent pressure injuries, and collaborating closely with RNs during shift changes.
-In our rehabilitation wing, I helped reduce missed repositioning logs by implementing a simple tracking checklist shared among aides.
-Compliance improved within weeks.
+In our rehabilitation wing, I helped reduce missed repositioning logs by implementing a simple tracking checklist shared among aides, which improved compliance within weeks.

 During night shifts, I frequently manage fall-risk patients.
-One evening, I noticed increased restlessness in a post-surgery patient and escalated concerns to the charge nurse.
+One evening, I noticed increased restlessness in a post-surgery patient and alerted the charge nurse.
 Early intervention prevented a potential fall and further complications.

-The fastest way I can help [Hospital Name] is by stabilizing your workflow during peak admissions and maintaining steady bedside support.
+I can help [Hospital Name] quickly by stabilizing your workflow during peak admissions and maintaining steady bedside support.
 I understand how CNAs anchor patient comfort while nurses handle clinical priorities.

-I would value the opportunity to discuss how my experience in [unit type] aligns with your current staffing needs.
+I would appreciate the chance to discuss how my experience in [unit type] aligns with your current staffing needs.

 Sincerely,